microsoft/Analysis-Services/ASJobGraphEvents/README.md

 To diagnose slow refresh times, look for the critical path and start at the top.
 Look at "Blocked duration", "Waiting duration", and "Running duration".
 If a job has a long blocked duration, it spent a long time waiting on other jobs.
 If a job has a long waiting duration, it was waiting for an available thread, so increasing maxParallelism could help.
 If a job has a long running duration, then the model might have to be changed to speed up the job.

+# Customized View

+Besides Gantt Chart, the DGML can also be used to create a customized view in tools such as Power BI Desktop and Excel.
+Since the DGML is an XML file that conforms to the schema as described in https://docs.microsoft.com/en-us/visualstudio/modeling/directed-graph-markup-language-dgml-reference?view=vs-2019 , the DGML can be imported into any suitable tool and manipulated, as one deems fit.

-# Creating a Gantt Chart
+# Gantt Chart

 The Gantt Chart can also come in handy when diagnosing processing issues.
-Power BI Desktop provides first party and 3rd party Gantt Chart visuals, that can be used to visualize the job graph.
+Power BI Desktop provides first party and several 3rd party Gantt Chart visuals, that can be used to visualize the job graph.

 We have also provided a script to generate a Gantt Chart as a simple HTML file.
 Please follow the below instructions to generate the HTML